jcubic/jquery.terminal/CODE_OF_CONDUCT.md

 By beeing part of this comminty you agree to follow this short list of rules

-1. Just don't be a dick.
+1. Be excellent to each other.
 2. Think before you comment.
 3. Be empathetic to others feeling.